PSAdamH/Unit-13-Work/digital/documentation/documentation.md

 + My portfolio is aimed at IT companys mainly the coding and software indestry, the point of my porfolio is to wow the employer just like a CV would.
 It would show off my skills and attributes, as well as having a place where i can show off my privous coding skills

+# What They Will Need

+## The necessary content
++ My GCSE results and any other qualifications
++ My achievements
++ My skills
++ My experience

+They will need my qualifications and education as they need to know if I am qualified for the job they want me to do.

+They need to be able to see my achievements to be able to see what i've achieved in my coding history to see if im suitible for the job they want me to do.

+They want to see my skills to be able to see if my skills meet there requirements.

+They will want to see my experience to be able to see how well i can do the job their hiring me for.

+The portfolio needs to have a smooth and fast rendering times under 2 seconds.

 # Story Board

 Home page: